Improper Service of Process

 Affidavits or sworn statements from witnesses:

-Include the testimonies of witnesses who were present during the service to confirm the flaws in the service.
+Include the testimonies of witnesses who were present during the service to confirm the flaws in it.

 Documentation and Records: